Cellivar/NetGoLynx/README.md

 Like any URL shortener, it can take a valid URL string (anything other than ``{} | ^ ~ [] ` ; /\ ? : @ # = % & <>`` and `spaces`).
 This includes emoji 👍!
 You can add and delete URLs as much as you like.

+There's just one exception: the redirect `_` is reserved for the user interface and the API.

 ## Contributing

 PRs accepted!
 Please make sure your code follows the editorconfig in the repository and otherwise adheres to standard C# development practices.